matyasselmeci/hpc-annex/work-order.md

     probably understand `~`, and be set to `~/.condor/tokens.d/<user>@annex.osgdev.chtc.io`, since that's the principal we'll be issuing tokens for automagically at some point.

+  Important (Miron) note: if `htcondor annex create` doesn't find any jobs tagged with the given annex name, it should refuse to create an annex and say why (because there aren't jobs in the queue for it).
+See above, about sharing `.sif` files, for why this is a good idea.

 - [ ] (Jason?) `htcondor annex status <annex-name>`